 We are a licensed insurer which is regulated by the Monetary Authority of Singapore.
-Established in 2015, we are part of China Life Insurance (Group) Company ("China Life") which is the largest financial insurance corporation in China and a Fortune Global 500 company, ranked 51 in 2019, for 17 consecutive years.
-It is an influential global brand with a brand value of over RMB 353.9 billion\.
+Established in 2015, we are part of China Life Insurance (Group) Company ("China Life") which is the largest financial insurance corporation in China and a Fortune Global 500 company, ranked 45 in 2020, for 18 consecutive years.
+It is an influential global brand with a brand value of over RMB 415.861 billion.

 Our parent company, China Life Insurance (Overseas) Company Limited ("China Life (Overseas)") is a wholly-owned subsidiary of China Life.
-It is a leading life insurance company in Hong Kong and Macau with an asset value of more than HKD416billion (December 2019) and its premium income exceeded HKD66 billion in 2019.
-Its financial rating by Moody's was "A1" (insurance financial strength rating in September 2019) and by Standard & Poor's was "A" (long-term local currency issuer credit rating and insurer financial strength rating in December 2019).
+It has grown to become one of the largest financial institutions in Hong Kong with an asset value of more than HKD 456.3 billion (December 2020) and its premium income exceeded HKD68.9 billion in 2020.
+Its financial rating by Moody's was "A1" (insurance financial strength rating in January 2021) and by Standard & Poor's was "A" (long-term local currency issuer credit rating and insurer financial strength rating in December 2020).
 China Life (Overseas) has extended its footprint in Southeast Asia region in recent years, and established subsidiaries in Singapore and Indonesia in 2015 and 2018 respectively.